 After movement, your character has the option to place an armed trap token on a tile.
 Armed trap tokens count as territories for Togawa at the end scoring (no other units necessary).
-Trap can be unarmed if an enemy unit enters the tile.
-It then gets flipped over and enemy must pay one of the four previously hidden penalties (four trap tokens are available):
+A trap can be unarmed if an enemy unit enters the tile.
+It then gets flipped over and the enemy must pay one of the four previously hidden penalties (four trap tokens are available):

 - Lose 2 popularity,